mawrkus/js-unit-testing-guide/README.md

 });
 ```

-Pro:

-- Changing the internal implementation will not necessarily force you to refactor the tests
+- Pro: changing the internal implementation will not necessarily force you to refactor the tests.

-Con:

-- If a test is failing, you might have to debug to know which part of the code needs to be fixed
+- Con: when a test is failing, you might have to debug to know which part of the code needs to be fixed.

 Here, a balance has to be found, unit-testing some key parts can be beneficial.